johnosbb/Artificial-intelligence/ObjectDetection/Yolo/C/ReadMe.md

 ### Finalising the Detections

 We are now left with a collection of bounding boxes.
-As we saw above, these have been refined by the anchor boxes dimensions to more closely match the actual object dimensions of the objects they seek to predict.
+These have been refined by the anchor boxes dimensions to more closely match the actual object dimensions of the objects they seek to predict.
 Out task now, is to eliminate overlapping bounding boxes for the same class of object.
 To do this we first sort the boxes and then evaluate the degree to which two boxes overlap.
 We will retain the boxes with the higest _objectness_ score for a particular class and discard the others belonging to that class.

 #### Checking for Overlapping Bounding Boxes